-- Contact section – name, address, phone, email and LinkedIn URL, if desired
+- Contact section – often name, email and LinkedIn URL

 - Education – This is always your first section as a grad student.
-Include undergrad and other grad degrees.
+Include undergrad and other grad degrees, most recent first.
 Include academic awards and honors.

 - Experience sections – list/describe experiences most pertinent to the skills needed in a particular position

 - Additional skills/interests – include foreign languages, computer skills, fine/performing arts, etc.

 - Within each experience section, list the name of the organization, location (mainly city/state, but if outside the U.S., include the country), your title, and the dates (in months and years) that you performed the work.

 - Use action verbs to describe your duties.
 Rather than saying “responsibilities included organizing” you’ll want to say “organized.”

 - Use present tense for ongoing activities, past tense for prior experiences.